andymartinez1/Packet-Sniffer/README.md

 ## Overview

-This project is a simple packet sniffer program that captures and analyzes network packets.
+This project is a simple packet sniffer program that captures and analyzes network packets using Scapy in Python on a Linux machine.
 It is designed for educational purposes to help understand network protocols and packet structures.

 ## Features